 Rather than updating redesigns and style tweaks product by product, you’ll only have to overhaul the existing design system library - all connected products will be automatically updated.

 A design center of excellence reduces your costs significantly.
 Enabling reusability, preventing duplicate work, decreasing design and development cycles, and better team collaboration all ultimately lead to a more efficient process and fewer costs.

-6. Your teams will have more space to flex their creativite muscles
+6. Your teams will have more space to flex their creativity muscles

 Thanks to your design center, teams will need to spend less time on repetitive and mundane tasks.
 They can focus on value-added activities and what they do best: creating the best possible CX.